 Ohio State University’s (OSU) College of Nursing is dedicated to improving healthcare through in-depth quality nursing research.
 Ongoing research at OSU’s College of Nursing is carried out in the Center for Research & Health Analytics, the Center for Healthy Aging, Self-Management & Complex Care, and the Pitzer Center for Women, Children, and Youth.
 OSU’s most recent nursing research project includes championing a consortium of state, community, and academic organizations dedicated to helping reduce opioid deaths over the next 36 months.
 The National Institutes of Health (NIH) contributes more than #1.1 million in research funding this year.

 Ohio State University was established in 1870 under the Morrill Land Grant Act.
-The school holds the distinction as being a sea grant, space grant, land grant, and flagship university for the state of Ohio.
-From its humble beginnings, OSU now is home to more than 61,000 students, the third largest institution of higher education in the country.
+The school holds the distinction of being a sea-grant, space-grant, land grant, and flagship university for the state of Ohio.
+From its humble beginnings, OSU now is home to more than 61,000 students, the third-largest institution of higher education in the country.

 Duke University was established in 1838 with religious affiliations with the United Methodist Church.
 The school’s 8,500+-acre campus is home to nearly 16,000 students.
 Duke is recognized among the most elite universities in the country, with an acceptance rate, for the class of 2023, of 11%.
 The school awards about 50 academic scholarships each year.

-Virginia Commonwealth University’s (VCU) School of Nursing’s research initiatives are supported and managed by the Office of Research, Scholarship and Innovation (ORSI).
+Virginia Commonwealth University’s (VCU) School of Nursing’s research initiatives is supported and managed by the Office of Research, Scholarship, and Innovation (ORSI).
 With the nearly $1 million in research funding from the National Institutes of Health (NIH), the nursing researchers at VCU can design and apply for funding and scholarships through ORSI’s services.
-Virginia Commonwealth University is home to a Biobehavioral Laboratory of Research where student and faculty prepping a grant proposal or implementing biological material processes and assays.
+Virginia Commonwealth University is home to a Biobehavioral Laboratory of Research where student and faculty prepping a grant proposal or implement biological material processes and assays.

 Wayne State University’s (WSU) College of Nursing is dedicated to providing an academic platform from which new nursing knowledge may be discovered through quality nursing research regarding Health Promotion, Urban Health, and Symptom Science.
 The National Institutes of Health (NIH) contributes more than $900,000 towards Wayne State University’s Bio Physical Laboratory, which provides nursing researchers a means to perform biochemical and molecular assays, or even genotyping.